Eligibility Requirements: Age, Language, and Health

 Before you can earn your student pilot certificate, you must meet specific eligibility requirements.
 In the United States, for example, you must be at least 16 years old for airplanes and gyroplanes or 14 years old for gliders and balloons.
 Additionally, you should have a good understanding of English and be medically fit to fly, usually validated by an FAA-approved aviation medical examiner.

-Transitioning to Private Pilot License
+Transitioning to a Private Pilot License

 While a student pilot certificate allows you to fly solo under specific conditions, the ultimate goal for most student pilots is to transition to a Private Pilot License (PPL).
 The PPL requires additional training, another written exam, and a checkride, which is a comprehensive flight test administered by an FAA examiner.
 A PPL grants you the freedom to carry passengers and fly under a wider range of conditions than a student pilot certificate.